sudeeprp/default-coding/modeling-needs-techniques.md

 ### Downstream effects of Scenarios

-- Scenarios can also be used to fine-grain and separate lifecycles.
+- Scenarios can also be used to fine-grain and separate life-cycles.
 - The level of fine-graining contributes to the
 [real agile practices](modeling-real-agile.md)
 in the project